MatthijsKamstra/haxejs/GLOSSARY.md

 is a name to refer to using plain JavaScript without any additional libraries like jQuery.
 People use it as a joke to remind other developers that many things can be done nowadays without the need for additional JavaScript libraries.

 # IDE

+An **integrated development environment** (IDE) is a software application that provides comprehensive facilities to computer programmers for software development.
+An IDE normally consists of a source code editor, build automation tools and a debugger.
+Most modern IDEs have intelligent code completion.